CobbledSteel/eecs206a-cosim/docs/source/cosim.rst

 configuration is out of the scope of this project, we use the designs to evaluate the co-simulation infrastructure.

-The project incorporate the sensing and actuation through the use of the ASPLOS21-Drone, which acts as a physical reference design for the co-simulation infrastructure.
+The project incorporates sensing and actuation through the use of the ASPLOS21-Drone, which acts as a physical reference design for the co-simulation infrastructure.
 However, sensing and actuation have also be explored through the simulated environment.
 Similarly, high